 Company law requires the directors to prepare financial statements for each financial year.
-Under that law, the Directors have elected to prepare the Group's and Parent Company's financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+Under that law, the Directors have elected to prepare the Group's and Parent Company's financial statements in accordance with UK-adopted international accounting standards.

 Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and Parent Company and of the profit and loss for that period.